steffengraber/conda-nest/README.md

         conda install -c steffengraber -c conda-forge nest=master

-## Build the packages by hand
+## Build and install the packages by hand

-First choose the version you want to build by editing the first line in 'meta.yaml', eg:
+1. Choose the version you want to build by editing the first line in 'meta.yaml', eg:

         {% set version = "v2.16.0" %}

-Then build the package
+2. Build the package

         conda build .

-Install it
+3. Install it

         conda install --use-local nest=v2.16.0